awsdocs/amazon-workmail-administration-guide/doc_source/email-flows.md

 You use outbound email flow rules to direct email messages via SMTP gateways, or to block senders from sending email messages to specified recipients\.
 For more information about SMTP gateways, see [Enabling SMTP gateways](smtp-gateway.md)\.

 You can also use outbound email flow rules to pass the email message to an AWS Lambda function for processing after the email is sent\.
-For more information about using Lambda with Amazon WorkMail, see [](lambda.md)\.
 For more information about Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/welcome.html](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.

 The following rule actions define how outbound email is handled\.
 For each rule, you specify [sender and recipient patterns](#email-flows-patterns) together with one of the following actions\.